Accused rapist hires hit-men to kill his niece, they killed two others instead

 Two women who apparently attempted to fight off the shooter were killed.

-The killing happened in on Jan.
+The killing happened on Jan.
 13., at a home in Montegut, Louisiana in Terrebonne Parish.

 The sheriff’s office said that Cormier hired two men, 25-year-old Andrew Eskine from Carencro and 22-year-old Dalvin Wilson of Rayne to murder the victim.